 Nutrients & Ingredients

-Each Serving Size (1/4 cup) contains: Flax meal, glucosamine sulfate, ginger (root), chondroitin sulfate, wheat germ oil, honey, and cinnamon.
+Each Serving Size (1/4 cup) contains: Organic flax meal, glucosamine sulfate (from shellfish), ginger (root), chondroitin (as chondroitin sulfate), wheat germ oil, honey powder, and cinnamon.

 Please consult the actual product label for the most accurate product information.